Rose Kennedy: Marriage and family life

-In her teens, Rose became acquainted with her future husband, Joseph Patrick "Joe" Kennedy, whom she met while their families were vacationing in Maine.
+In her teens, Rose became acquainted with her future husband, Joseph Patrick "Joe" Kennedy, whom she met while their families were vacationing at Old Orchard Beach in Maine.
 He was the elder son of businessman/politician Patrick Joseph "P.J."
-Kennedy (a political rival of Honey Fitz) and Mary Augusta Hickey.
-Kennedy would go on to court Fitzgerald for more than seven years, much to her father's disapproval of him.
+Kennedy (a political rival of "Honey Fitz") and Mary Augusta Hickey.
+Kennedy would go on to court Fitzgerald for more than seven years, much to her father's disapproval.

 On October 7, 1914, at age 24, she married Kennedy in a modest ceremony at the small chapel of the residence of Archbishop William Henry O'Connell in Boston.
-They initially lived in a home in Brookline, Massachusetts that is now the John Fitzgerald Kennedy National Historic Site, and later a 15-room vacation home at Hyannis Port on Cape Cod, which became the Kennedy family's lasting base.
-Their nine children were Joseph Jr. (Joe), John (Jack), Rose (Rosemary), Kathleen (Kick), Eunice, Patricia (Pat), Robert (Bobby), Jean, and Edward (Ted).
+They initially lived in a home in Brookline, Massachusetts, and later a 15-room cottage at Hyannis Port, Massachusetts on Cape Cod, which became the Kennedy family's lasting base.
+Their nine children were Joseph Jr. (1915–1944), John, called "Jack" (1917–1963), Rose Marie, called "Rosemary" (1918–2005), Kathleen, called "Kick" (1920–1948), Eunice (1921–2009), Patricia (1924–2006), Robert, called "Bobby" (1925–1968), Jean (1928–2020), and Edward, called "Ted" (1932–2009).

 Joseph provided well for their family, but he was unfaithful.
 His affairs included one with Gloria Swanson.
 When Rose was eight months pregnant with the couple's fourth child, Kathleen, she temporarily went back to her parents, returning to Joseph after her father told her divorce was not an option.
 In turning a blind eye to her husband's affairs, Rose depended heavily on medication.
 Ronald Kessler found records for prescription tranquilizers Seconal, Placidyl, Librium, and Dalmane to relieve Rose's nervousness and stress, and Lomotil, Bentyl, Librax, and Tagamet for her stomach.
+According to historian Doris Kearns Goodwin, "Rose knew what was going on, but, in my judgment, she willed that knowledge out of her mind.
+She didn’t want to lose her marriage.
+She didn’t want to lose her husband.
+She didn’t want to lose that family that she had created.
+It mattered too much to her.
+And I think, underneath, she knew Joe didn’t want to lose it, either."

 Rose Kennedy was a strict Catholic throughout her life.
 Even after her 100th birthday, she rarely missed Sunday Mass and maintained an "extremely prudish" exterior.
-Her strict beliefs often placed her at odds with her children.
 Jacqueline Kennedy described her mother-in-law in her correspondence to Father Joseph Leonard, an Irish priest: "I don't think Jack's mother is too bright – and she would rather say a rosary than read a book."

-Rose Kennedy stated that she felt completely fulfilled as a full-time homemaker.
-In her 1974 autobiography, Times to Remember, she wrote, "I looked on child rearing not only as a work of love and a duty, but as a profession that was fully as interesting and challenging as any honorable profession in the world and one that demanded the best I could bring to it.....
+Kennedy stated that she felt completely fulfilled as a full-time homemaker.
+In her 1974 autobiography, Times to Remember, she wrote, "I looked on child rearing not only as a work of love and duty but as a profession that was fully as interesting and challenging as any honorable profession in the world and one that demanded the best I could bring to it.....
 What greater aspiration and challenge are there for a mother than the hope of raising a great son or daughter?"